aleph-fbk/aleph-fbk.github.io/_events/TAC2025/index.md

 # Call for Submissions

-If you have a proposal for a talk or demo, please send an extended abstract of maximum 2 pages to `rlongo@fbk.eu`.
+If you have a proposal for a talk or demo, please send an extended abstract of maximum 2 pages to `tac@fbk.eu`.
 There is no fixed deadline, as this call expects a rolling evaluation of submissions.